-Note when purchasing vegetables for this lesson: Use organically grown vegetables as some sold in grocery stores use a sprout inhibiting substance that will affect your results.
+\Note when purchasing vegetables for this lesson: Use organically grown vegetables as some sold in grocery stores use a sprout inhibiting substance that will affect your results.

-- 1 sweet potato with roots or small buds
+- 1 sweet potato with roots or small buds - 2 stems of small ivy.

-- 1 carrot, I parsnip, and 1 beet with tops intact

-- 2 stems of small ivy.
 Make sure that the stems have at least 3-4 sets of leaves.
 Mint also works very well if you can locate a mint plant in a nursery or grocery store.
-Pre-cut mint at the grocery store often will not work.

-- About 1⁄2 cup of clean stones

-- Shallow dish or pie pan

-- Glass or plastic container to fit sweet potato

-- Small container for the ivy or mint stem

-- 3-4 toothpicks

-- Knife for cutting vegetables

-- Cutting board

-- Class data chart for reporting results (attached)

-- Large piece of paper for chart (Try to hang it close to the experiments.)
+Pre-cut mint at the grocery store often will not work. - Glass or plastic container to fit sweet potato - Small container for the ivy or mint stem - 3-4 toothpicks - Class data chart for reporting results (attached) - Large piece of paper for chart (Try to hang it close to the experiments.) - Camera

-- Camera